flutter/website/src/docs/get-started/codelab-web.md

   and is updated in the `_updateFormProgress` method.
   When all three fields are filled in, `_formProgress` is set to 1.0.
   When `_formProgress` is set to 1.0, the `onPressed` callback is set to the `_showWelcomeScreen` method.
-The button is enabled when it's `onPressed` argument is non-null.
+Now that its `onPressed` argument is non-null, the button is enabled.
+  Like most Material Design buttons in Flutter, [TextButton][]s are disabled by default if their `onPressed` and `onLongPress` callbacks are null.
 * Notice that the `_updateFormProgress` passes a function to `setState()`.
   This is called an anonymous
   function and has the following syntax: